cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 used to capture the output of a task, and then serve as the input of a later task.
 Temporary files exist only within the cluster for the duration of a workflow, and are deleted when no longer needed.
+This accelerates a workflow by avoiding the step of returning the data to the manager.
 If a temporary file is unexpectedly lost due to the crash or failure of a worker, then the task that created it will be re-executed.
+The contents of a temporary file can be obtained with `fetch_file`

 If it is necessary to unpack a file before it is used, use the `declare_untar` transformation to wrap the file definition.